JunheeKim-user/CSFpulse-fMRI/README.md

 # Supplemental CODE for CSFpulse calculation from EPI fMRI data
+This code is for processing CSFpulse technique which was proposed to calculate CSF pulsation using an EPI-based fMRI dataset.
+Please cite the following reference if you use these codes:
 Kim, J. H., Im, J. G., & Park, S. H. (2022).
 Measurement of CSF pulsation from EPI-based human fMRI.
 Neuroimage, 257, 119293.

 - The data type can be either nii or Nifti.